jbcodeforce/openshift-studies/docs/index.md

 See also [my summary on k8s](k8s/k8s-0.md).

+## CNCF

+Cloud Native Computing Foundation project helps to accelerate the adoption of container, micro services, orchestrator and cloud native app.

+* containerd for Container Runtime
+* rkt for Container Runtime
+* Kubernetes for Container Orchestration
+* Linkerd or ISTIO for Service Mesh
+* gRPC for Remote Procedure Call
+* Container Network Interface (CNI) for Container Networking
+* CoreDNS for Service Discovery
+* Prometheus for Monitoring
+* OpenTracing for Tracing
+* Fluentd for Logging.
 ## Concepts

 OpenShift is based on Kubernetes.
 It adds the concept of **project**, mapped to a k8s namespace, to govern the application access